 Both conventional, rule-based (RB) and advanced, model-based controllers, such as Model Predictive Control (MPC) show limitations to control modern buildings.
-RB controllers need manual tuning and are suitable only for single control loops, thus cannot provide system wide optimisation.
-On the other hand, MPC controllers can provide system wide optimal performance, but require a model of the building, which is expensive to obtain.
+RB controllers need manual tuning and are suitable only for single control loops, thus cannot provide system-wide optimisation.
+On the other hand, MPC controllers can provide system-wide optimal performance, but require a model of the building, which is expensive to obtain.
 Recent advancements in reinforcement learning (RL), and in particular deep RL (DRL), have attracted growing research interest among building control engineers and demonstrated the potential to enhance the building performance while addressing the limitations of RB and MPC control techniques.
 We have developed a first prototype of a fully black-box, data-driven pipeline to obtain building control policies based on DRL.
-We have successfully implemented it and tested at different units of NEST demonstration building at our campus and for different purposes, from room temperature control to EV charging.
+We have successfully implemented it and tested it at different units of the NEST demonstration building at our campus and for different purposes, from room temperature control to EV charging.
 We are currently expanding the efforts in this domain with the focus on the following topics:

 - Physics-inspired, data-efficient DRL methods (PhD student Loris Di Natale)

-- Transfer learning for DRL-based building control
+- Transfer learning for DRL-based building control (Euthermo project)

 - Extraction of simple rules from the DRL control policies for facilitated industry adoption of these algorithms

 Energy and comfort optimization in living and working environments through a user-centred predictive control